Karolina Kilian, Assistant Curator

 I first joined the National Museum of Australia in 2007 and helped develop a series of workshops about Pacific Islander museums and collections, as an intern at the Research Centre.
 I then undertook another internship in the Pacific Cultures section of the Museum of New Zealand: Te Papa Tongarewa in Wellington.

-In 2008, I joined the National Museum's Registration section and soon after, moved to the Curatorial team.
+In 2008, I joined the National Museum's Registration section and in 2009 I moved to the Curatorial team.
 Since then, I have helped develop the National Museum’s collections and exhibitions on a range of topics.
 This includes the fight for Indigenous civil rights, the experiences of Forgotten Australians and Former Child Migrants, the Irish in Australia and travel across the Australian landscape.

 I now look after sections of the Museum’s Landmarks gallery and have a particular interest in the interactions and relationships that exist between humans and non-human species.